aprescott/rake-typo/README.md

 # No more task typos

-Tired of seeing this and not knowing the exact command name?
+Tired of seeing this and not knowing the exact task name?

 ```
 $ rake ffoo